-We have been considering property investment for some time now and have been writing about it on our new sibling site The Investment Principle.
+We have been considering property investment for some time now that we ponder how to invest money.
 There are many TV programmes and other indicators which suggest a return on investment of 5-10% is reasonable in the UK.
 There are also opportunities overseas with much larger promised ROIs but we are a bit nervous about these.

 It probably comes down to buying housing for rent to young single people, friends and young families, often looking for social housing which doesn’t exist.